taobataoma/meanTorrent/README.md

+# meanTorrent - a Private BitTorrent Tracker CMS

 meanTorrent is Based on [meanjs/mean](https://github.com/meanjs/mean)

 more funciton is WIP, please wait...
 ==================================